Moltenhead/HighlyVersionableAPI/README.md

 ## Ideology

-I've made the code structure as RESTful as possible, exporting all the logci within the controller, for API high versionability.
+I've made the code structure as RESTful as possible, exporting all the logic within the controller having API high versionability in mind.
-Validations are stored within concerns to give the ability to reuse them in further versions.
+Validations are stored within concerns to give the ability to reuse them in further versions - ex: `controllers/api/v1/concerns/iban_validation.rb`.
-Each CRUD action is segregated within its own concern to enforce action limitation on each controller.
+Each CRUD action is segregated within its own concern to enforce action limitation on each controller - cf `controllers/api/concerns`.

 Controllers composition structure :